jlie10/SelfSacrifice/README.md

 ### (3) Computing scores

 Scores are calculated at the end of the 'year'.
 Here, the only reason to gain points is through a parents' (or more largely ascendants') sacrifice.
-This is done through `spillover`
+This is done through `spillover`.
+What a descendant can potentially gain depends on how much his ascendant hero was admired (stored in `hero.admiration`) and how much admiration spills over to descendants in general (controlled by `SacrificeHeredity`; the rest is 'lost' for descendants).
+In addition, what a particular descendant actually gains will depend on how many other descendants there are, on how far away in the family tree he or she is (more for children than grand-children...) and on repartition between generations (controled by `KinSelection`).

     # spillover
     def spillover(self, Hero, admiration = 0, kin_transfer = 0.5):